Qubes-Community/Contents/docs/building/building-archlinux-template.md

 * **Template Distribution Selection** offers choices of distributions to build
     * Deselect ***everything***
     * Select **archlinux-minimal**
-    > **The Arch Linux template is broken on Qubes 4.1.? currently, so trying to use 'archlinux' is introducing more failed compiles in the form of Qubes packages you might not use.**
+    > **Using 'archlinux' introduces more failed compiles, in the form of Qubes component packages you might not use. \
+    You want to use Arch Linux, so it's assumed you'll figure out your desired Qubes component selection.**

 ![arch-template-13](/attachment/wiki/ArchlinuxTemplate/arch-template-13.png)